Labradoodle dog breed information and advice

 Do Labradoodles shed?

-How long to Labradoodles live?
+How long do Labradoodles live?

 Labradoodles have a life expectancy of 12-15 years.
 In general, small dogs live longer than larger dogs, so Miniature Labradoodles and Medium Labradoodles tend to live longer than the standard.
 Health conditions can affect a dog’s lifespan so make sure your dog receives the health care that it needs.
 Overweight and underweight dogs are more prone to health conditions.